-(1) makes a false statement of a material fact knowing it to be false, or knowingly fails to disclose a material fact, for the purpose of obtaining or increasing for that person or for any other person any payment authorized to be furnished under this chapter or pursuant to an agreement under section 239, or shall be imprisoned for not more than one year, fined under title 18, United States Code, or both.
+(1) makes a false statement of a material fact knowing it to be false, or knowingly fails to disclose a material fact, for the purpose of obtaining or increasing for that person or for any other person any payment authorized to be furnished under this chapter or pursuant to an agreement under section 239, or shall be imprisoned for not more than one year, or fined under Title 18, or both.
+SEC.
+245. AUTHORIZATION OF APPROPRIATIONS.